Sign up for our free newsletter.

 Of course, you should be mindful of your obligations to clients.
 You should also be mindful of your state’s rules of professional responsibility (even the ones that are dumb).

-This is one very simple, affordable thing you can do to take control of what people find when they search for you online.
+This is one very simple and affordable thing you can do to take control of what people find when they search for you online.

 If you’re really not into setting up a website, you can achieve similar results with social profiles or an About.me page.